buresjan/meshgen/README.md

 ### Example: glenn_extended STL (north inlet, dual outlets)

 The repository ships `glenn_extended.stl` (N inlet, E/W outlets).
+The STL is now fully capped on the N/E/W openings and sanitized to drop the historical 8-triangle speck that produced a trailing fluid voxel during discretization.
 Run the helper script to voxelize it at resolution 4, apply domain wall tags for `{N, E, W}`, write the geom_/dim_/val_ triplet into `examples/output/`, and open a Mayavi window:

 ```bash
 conda activate meshgen